sarthak-pattanaik/orgatlas/orgatlas/README.md

 - `npm run build` – build the production bundle.
 - `npm run verify` – lint and build in CI mode.

+### Analytics stub

+- Client components can call the `useAnalytics` hook (`src/hooks/useAnalytics.ts`) to push events into a lightweight `dataLayer` queue defined in `src/lib/analytics.ts`.
+- Login success and app tab views are already instrumented; wire up additional product events as needed.

 ## Authentication flow

 Authentication is mocked for local development: